Jasonchan35/ax_project_gen/doc/Why_Not_CMake.md

 - force-include for all cpp files
 - generate pch.cpp to create PCH object file for Visual C++

-My point is why we need some many option or step to setup PCH, I just need a header file which will compile and consumed by other cpp files to save compile time, what else you need to tell other than the pch file name ?
+My point is why we need so many options or steps to setup PCH, I just need a header file which will compile and consumed by other cpp files to save compile time, what else you need to tell other than the pch file name ?

 ## Conclusion
 I think at the end it's about how to get the job done, CMake is powerful and flexible, but when writing CMakefile.txt just like coding, it sounds a bit over-engineering to me.